hugh-maaskant/IoTAS/Docs/5_Monitor_Design.md

 This allows the user to navigate away from the main status page to other pages in the App and then return to the Monitor page.
 It also paves the way for a potential summary component and pages with command actions to send to the Server.

-It also means that the initialization code for the connection should be delayed until after the App renders, as it wouldd otherwise further delay the App's initialization, leaving the user staring at a "Loading ..." page.
+It also means that the initialization code for the connection should be delayed until after the App renders, as it would otherwise further delay the App's initialization, leaving the user staring at a "Loading ..." page even longer (or forever if connection startup fails).
-Thus the real initialization is done in the ```App.OnAfterRender``` callback, and only when ```firstRender``` is ```true```.
+Thus the starting and registering is done in the ```App.OnAfterRender``` callback, and only when ```firstRender``` is ```true```.

 ```csharp
 protected override async Task OnAfterRenderAsync(bool firstRender){    if (firstRender)    {        bool operational = await StartConnectionAndRegisterAsync();        if (!operational)        {            // Failed to connect to and register on Hub